 - utm_campaign: This is always set to ‘coschedule’ so you can group all of the traffic coming from your CoSchedule sharing.

-- utm_medium: This is the name of your social profile.
+- utm_medium: This is the format, such as social profile, banner, email etc.

 - utm_content: Only will appear if a WordPress post is being shared.
 This will be the title of the WordPress post.

 Once you have Google Analytics enabled in CoSchedule, login to your Google Analytics account.

 Navigate to Acquisition > Campaigns.
 Click on coschedule to reveal a breakdown of stats on visits, bounce rates, and conversions for each individual social network.

 You can learn more about Google Analytics campaigns here.

 Do you have any specific feedback for us?

 We appreciate any feedback you're willing to share.